Understanding Pharmacogenomic Testing

 Pharmacogenomic testing helps identify these variations, allowing healthcare professionals to recommend the most suitable medicine and dosage for you.
 This is part of a broader approach known as precision medicine, which considers your genetics, lifestyle, and environment to tailor treatment.

-At our community pharmacy, we offer pharmacogenomic testing as part of our commitment to personalised care.
+At Tamatea Pharmacy, we offer pharmacogenomic testing as part of our commitment to personalised care.

 What Can the Test Help With?